Positive Input Ventilation – How Does It Work?

 d) Is PIV a costly unit?

-How much money you have to spend on a PIV system is likely to vary according to the specified installation as well as the kind of property that you have.
+How much money you must spend on a PIV system is likely to vary according to the specified installation as well as the kind of property that you have.

 The cost of most of the PIV units installed today is between 700 and 1000 pounds.
-You have to spend less on operating these systems and manage to save much on your home heating expenses.
+You have to spend less on operating these systems and you’ll make significant savings on your heating expenses.

 e) Does a PIV system need much upkeep?